curl/everything-curl/source/build.md

 ## The latest version?

-Looking at the curl web site at https://curl.se you can see the latest curl and libcurl version released from the project.
+Looking at the curl website at https://curl.se you can see the latest curl and libcurl version released from the project.
 That is the latest source code package you can get.